niutyut/LdaGibbs/README.md

 * Clean up the pre-processing and output code for streamlined use.
 * Think up new ways to present the results.
 * Implement Online Variational Learning [3].
+* Develop a heuristic technique for choosing the correct number of topics.

 ## Depends